EricCrosson/git-disjoint/README.md

 ### How do I use git-disjoint on commits without an associated issue?

-Use the `--all` flag to include commits without a recognized footer.
+Use the `--all` flag to include commits without a recognized trailer.